LeeDoor/game_webserver/docs/http_api.md

 _api/game/wait_for_opponent_

 #### **function description**
-long-poll function to read data about future session. use it after enqueuing to the game and wait for response until enemy is found. when found, returns session ID to join the game.
+Long-poll function to read data about future session.
+Use it after enqueuing to the game and wait for response until enemy is found.
+When found, returns session ID to join the game.

 #### **request body example**